Van Zandt County, Texas

 • 2000 - Canton becomes known for its First Monday Trade Days, attracting visitors from all over the state.

-This timeline provides a concise overview of the key events in the history of Van Zandt County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Van Zandt County, Texas.